Production of monoclonal antibodies... 3 questions to Benoît PECH, Production Manager

 From INDUSTRIE Pharma #102

 A 100% single-use production line.
-This is the choice made for both, procaryote and eukaryote, by the French CMO start-up Bio Elpida.
+This is the choice made for both, procaryote and eukaryote, by the French CDMO start-up Bio Elpida.

 "We produce banks, bacterial extracts, biomass, mastercell banks, cell banks in GMP conditions, cellular material for injection as well as autologous anti-cancer vaccines" says Éric Garcia, Head of Business Development.
 Since its inception, the company has decided to base its development on single-use technology, a choice that naturally impose itself due to the activity of the company in cellular therapies.